Kendall Francois' house

 Francois frequently picked up sex workers.
 Some of his victims considered him to be a regular client of theirs.

 His first victim was 30-year-old Wendy Meyers, whom he strangled to death during an argument about money.
-Afterwards, he put her body into a garbage bag and carried it up into the attic.
+Afterwards, he put her body into a garbage bag and carried it up into his attic.

 Victims